 I had concerns about one my previous caregivers and asked my mentally disabled elderly client questions.
 One of my questions was "Has the caregiver ever made you feel uncomfortable in the shower?".
-The client answered yes and said the caregiver was messing with her "down there" pointing to her...
+The client answered yes and said the caregiver was messing with her "down there"...
 Read more »

 My son has been physically abuse by the father whom got custody of him at age of 7.
 My son is 17 and finally disclose the abuse, he would like to get a protection order for himself.
 Is that possible?
 Could it be granted for a 17 years old?
 Do I, his mother can file one and put him on it ?
 Please...
 Read more »

 He can report such abuse to CPS and the police.
 You can also file for custody rights and a restraining order on his behalf if you have legal custody rights.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney...Read more »